AnimSparrow/thm-cert-reviews/sec1-review/README.md

 The exam itself I sat in one sitting, section by section, and finished in about three and a half hours.

-There is one story worth telling because it explains why this shows two dates.
-I passed on my first attempt on 1 March.
-A few days later I went to look at the retake conditions out of pure curiosity, and the moment I clicked the button the timer started.
-That gave me a small fright, because I was not sure whether ignoring a live attempt would revoke my original certificate.
-So I sat back down and did the whole thing again, and passed a second time on 7 March, which is why 7 March is the official date on the credential.
-Both attempts passed.
-It was, accidentally, the most thorough way to confirm the exam is repeatable.
+## How It Went

+SEC1 was, historically speaking, my first certification attempt but officially my second in terms of final certificate date.
+Let me explain.

+I took my first attempt on 1 March 2026 and passed.
+This was a huge moment for me - my first TryHackMe certification and my first real hands-on exam in my life, not some multiple-choice quiz about what button does what in a specific tool.
+I remember the excitement clearly.
+It cemented something I already believed: the IT world, especially cybersecurity, should reward practice over trivia.
+"What is the name of the option in application X to do Y?"
+Looking at you, CompTIA.

+The second attempt on 7 March 2026 happened entirely by accident.
+I clicked "retake" just to read the conditions, and the timer started instantly.
+Panic set in - I wasn't sure if ignoring it would revoke my original cert -so I sat down and passed again.
+Two passes, one accidental proof that the exam is repeatable.

+Exam stats:

+    Result: Pass

+    Attempt: 2 (both passed—the second was just curiosity about retake conditions)

+    Duration: 3h 23m 15s

+    Required pass score: 455

+    My score: 570
 ## Friction Points

 > [!WARNING]